 What Are the Penalties for Mortgage Fraud?

-Mortgage fraud is serious.
-It’s typically a felony.
-Conviction for federal mortgage fraud can result in a federal prison sentence of 30 years; state convictions can last a few years.
+Mortgage fraud schemes abound, and mortgage fraud is serious.
+In fact, it’s typically a felony.
+It’s usually the FBI who investigates mortgage fraud, and conviction for federal mortgage fraud can result in a federal prison sentence of 30 years; state convictions can last a few years.
 If the crime is a misdemeanor and the amount involved is less than $1,000, there can be a one-year sentence.

 A conviction on a single count of federal mortgage fraud can result in a fine of up to $1 million.
 State fines can range from a few thousand dollars for a misdemeanor to $100,000 or more for a felony.
 Those found guilty can expect to pay restitution to compensate the victims and to be on probation following jail time.

-Mortgage fraud comes in many flavors.
-Scammers are big on creativity.
+Mortgage fraud comes in many flavors so let’s get a closer look at exactly what is mortgage fraud.
+Scammers are big on creativity, particularly when it comes to scams targeting seniors.
 The FBI has a list of common mortgage fraud schemes and scams to watch out for.
 Here are a few of theirs and others to keep in mind.

 There’s nothing innately evil about flipping properties.
 In fact, adding investment properties to your portfolio can be a way to build wealth if you’re good at it.
 But then there’s the sinister side of flipping.
 It goes something like this: A property is purchased below the market price and immediately sold for profit, typically with the help of a shady appraiser who puffs up the value of the property.
 This is illegal.

-The FBI explains how this works: An investor may use a straw buyer, false income documents, and false credit reports to obtain a mortgage loan in the straw buyer’s name.
+The FBI explains how this works: An investor may use a “straw buyer” (a knowing accomplice), false income documents, and false credit reports to obtain a mortgage loan in the straw buyer’s name.
 After closing, the straw buyer signs the property over to the investor in a quit-claim deed, which relinquishes all rights to the property and provides no guarantee to title.
-The investor does not make any mortgage payments and rents the property until foreclosure takes place several months later.
+The investor does not make any mortgage payments and rents out the property until foreclosure takes place several months later.

 Appraisers have the keys to the kingdom.
 They state the fair market value of a home.
 Crooked appraisers can do a couple of things that are illegal: They can undervalue the property so that a buyer gets a “deal,” or more often, they overstate the value of the property.
 The goal is to help a buyer or seller, or a homeowner planning to refinance or tap home equity.